JackieHanLab/D-CE/README.md

 chomd a+x spatial_reconstruct
 ./spatial_reconstruct.sh <mcr_directory>
 ```
+at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.3 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine.
+for example, If you have MATLAB Runtime installed in ```/mathworks/home/application/v93```, run the shell script as:
+    ```
+    ./run_Try_spatial_recons_C2.sh /mathworks/home/application/v93
+    ```
+If you have MATLAB installed in ```/mathworks/devel/application/matlab```, run the shell script as:
+    ```
+    ./run_Try_spatial_recons_C2.sh /mathworks/devel/application/matlab
+    ```
 Then, similar to Windows version, just type the path of matrix and 'Y' or 'N' to run the 3D reconstruction.

 # Reference
 Muscoloni, A., Thomas, J. M., Ciucci, S., Bianconi, G. & Cannistraci, C. V. Machine learning meets complex networks via coalescent embedding in the hyperbolic space.
 Nat Commun 8, 1615, doi:10.1038/s41467-017-01825-5 (2017).